FAIRDataPipeline/FAIR-CLI/README.md

 As mentioned, all of the subcommands within FAIR-CLI are still under review with many still serving as placeholders for future features.
 Running `fair` without arguments or `fair --help` will show all of these.

 ### `init`
 Initialises a new FAIR repository within the given directory.
-This should ideally be the same location as the `.git` folder for the current project.
+This should ideally be the same location as the `.git` folder for the current project, although setup will ask if you want to use an alternative location.
 The command will ask the user a series of questions which will provide metadata for tracking run authors, and also allow for the creation of a starter `config.yaml`.

 The first time this command is launched the *global* CLI configuration will be populated.
 In subsequent calls the *global* will provide default suggestions towards creating the CLI configuration for the repository (*local*).